 My counselling practice is committed to help you to have honest conversations that start to uncover the areas in your life where you feel stuck or at a loss.
 Clients find that after only a few sessions they’re able to slow down difficult moments, identify what’s going on within them, and grow a sense of self-leadership in which there’s much more possibility and choice in how they live than it seemed.
-I am a cisgender woman and POC counsellor, presently offering online counselling in Vancouver, BC.
+I am a cisgender woman and POC counsellor in my 30's, presently offering online counselling in Vancouver, BC.

 Some reasons to try therapy are:

 If you want to deepen your self-understanding and find out how to give yourself what you need in challenging times

 If you want to feel less self-blame and move toward a more generous view of yourself

 If you’re feeling hurt or frustrated with others and want closer relationships while keeping your sense of integrity

 If you want to heal from past events and connect with others and yourself in a way that feels safer

 If you want to get more bold and authentic in your relationships and work, and live from a more self-expressed place

 If you have difficulty making decisions and want to move from a place of doubt to self-trust